A baby does not decide to be born. Neither does a soul.

 Flesh can only produce flesh.
 Only the Spirit can birth spirit.
 This is not a partnership.
 God does all of it, because flesh is incapable of producing what only the Spirit creates.

 You know this from experience.
 You've tried by sheer will to feel close to God—and felt nothing.
 Manufactured gratitude when your heart was stone.
-Gripped the wheel and promised "I will pray more disciplined," and watched it dissolve by Tuesday.
+Gripped the wheel and promised "I will pray with more discipline," and watched it dissolve by Tuesday.
 Flesh producing flesh.
 Will producing nothing.
 You cannot decide your way into spiritual life any more than you can hold your breath until you're born.
 The Spirit gives birth.
 Everything else is labor that never delivers.

 John himself reinforces this in his prologue.
 Speaking of those who become children of God, he writes that they are "born not of natural descent, nor of human decision or a husband's will, but born of God" (John 1:13).
 Three things are explicitly excluded as causes of the new birth: bloodline, human decision, and human will.
 What remains?
 God.
 Only God.